araffin/academic-kickstart/content/post/sb3/index.md

 A major challenge is that small implementation details can have a substantial effect on performance -- often greater than the [difference between algorithms](https://iclr.cc/virtual_2020/poster_r1etN1rtPB.html).
 It is particularly important that implementations used as experimental *baselines* are reliable; otherwise, novel algorithms compared to weak baselines lead to inflated estimates of performance improvements.

-To address this challenge, we propose Stable-Baselines3 (SB3), an open-source framework implementing seven commonly used model-free deep RL algorithms.
+To address this challenge, we propose Stable-Baselines3 (SB3), an open-source framework implementing seven commonly used model-free deep RL algorithms, relying on the [OpenAI Gym interface](https://github.com/openai/gym).

 We take great care to adhere to software engineering best practices to achieve high-quality implementations that match prior results.